demisto/dockerfiles/docker/py3-native/README.md

         ]
      }
     ```

+### Optional: How to adjust changes in the docker image to the native image?
+* If the docker image is supported by the native image, apply the same changes to the native image by the following **common** scenarios:
+   - If a new python dependency was added to the docker image, make sure it's also added to the native image, examples:
+      - assuming "pan-os-python" python module was added to the **[pan-os-python](https://github.com/demisto/dockerfiles/tree/master/docker/pan-os-python)** docker image, make sure to add the "pan-os-python" module library also to the native image.
+      - assuming "beautifulsoup4" python module was added to the **[py3ews](https://github.com/demisto/dockerfiles/tree/master/docker/py3ews)** docker image, make sure to add the "beautifulsoup4" python module also to the native image.
+   - If a new OS dependency was added to the docker image, make sure it's also added to the native image and also documented in [here](#os-dependencies-for-each-supported-docker-image) readme, examples:
+      - assuming "git" was added to the **[crypto](https://github.com/demisto/dockerfiles/tree/master/docker/crypto)** docker image, make sure it is also added to the native image and make sure its documented [here](#os-dependencies-for-each-supported-docker-image).
+      - assuming "curl" was added to the **[readpdf](https://github.com/demisto/dockerfiles/tree/master/docker/readpdf)** docker image, make sure it is also added to the native image and make sure its documented [here](#os-dependencies-for-each-supported-docker-image).

 ### Optional: Debugging failures/issues with native images in lint / test-playbooks
 1) Check if lint / test-playbook has passed on the original docker image.